sandoche/Producthunt-floating-prompt/README.md

   left: '32px', // default: unset - position from the left
   colorOne: 'red', // default: #da552f - first color of the gradient
   colorTwo: 'blue', // default: #ea8e39 - second color of the gradient
-  saveInCookies: false // default: true - if true it will use localStorage to appear only once }
+  saveInCookies: false, // default: true - if true it will use localStorage to appear only once
+  target: '_parent' // default: '_blank' - target of the link
+}

 FloatingPrompt(options);